grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "OK, Bastian.
 Give us a 2 knot creep.
 We want just enough to keep us steady against the motion of the water."
 Said Hemi.

-Bastian nudged the throttle forward, and they heard the soft hum of the electric motor as it put the propeller under torque.
+Bastian nudged the throttle forward, and they heard the soft hum of the electric motors as they put the propeller under torque.

 Hemi pulled at the ship-to-ship mic.
 "Shakes, we're going to try this shallow dive now.
 If you see the sail disappear, this boat is never coming back up."